Do you believe you are intelligent?

 - You can change the qualities of your thought and any connected behaviors right in front of people.

 If you have difficulty catching a thought, holding it, and measuring its level of unconsciousness and consciousness, you can use meditation to build up your mental skills.
-You can find powerful articles in the MEDITATION section to help you.
+I recommend you read "A revolutionary meditation guide: Match techniques to your abilities," or other articles in the MEDITATION section to help you.

 Anytime you discover a thought that is not conscious, use the tools of your conscious mind to control and improve it.